simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/renders/hq/BinaryTree_ExampleTree.mp4">

-note: So this is the main subject of the paper which is the novel data structure which allows updating of a binary tree in parallel.
+note: This is the main subject of the paper which is the novel data structure that allows updating of a binary tree in parallel.
-Manipulating a regular binary tree data structure in parallel is not efficient so that's where CBT comes in.
+Manipulating a regular binary tree data structure in parallel is not efficient so that's where Concurrent Binary Tree (or CBT) comes in.
-In essence, a Concurrent Binary Tree (or CBT) looks like a binary tree but it actually encodes a binary tree.
+In essence, a CBT looks like a binary tree but it actually encodes the actual binary tree.
 It's formed of 2 parts: a bitfield with bits equal to the amount of maximum leaf nodes and a sum reduction tree which stores the sum of child node values from bottom to top.
 The bitfield alone can actually represent the binary tree but the sum reduction tree will become a key part to be able to parallize the workloads.
-The bitfield is encoded as 32 bit integers because we can't represent or modify individual bits.
+The bitfield is encoded using 32 bit integers because we can't directly modify individual bits directly in I think probably any programming language.

 ---